ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix-mult-kernel-improvement/page1.md

 ## What's next?
 The remaineder of this Learning Path will answer the following questions while stepping through a C++ example:
-* How does KleidAI 'just work' with my ML Framework?
+* How does KleidAI 'just work' with ML Frameworks?
 * What do the micro-kernels in KleidiAI functionally do?
 * How are the KleidiAI micro-kernels actually speeding up matrix multiplication?